hafsahfreeaccount/Hangman/README.md

 ## Homepage/Landing Page Pseudocode

-//Start
+//Start on the homepage where the user kicks off the game.
-Open homepage
+// Homepage loads first and pauses for player action Open homepage
 Wait for user to respond
 IF user presses ‘Play’ THEN
-   Load loading screen
-   Pause for 2 seconds
-   Switch to difficulty level screen
+   Load loading screen // short transition before the game starts Pause for 2 seconds // brief delay to view the loading screen Switch to difficulty level screen //switch to the difficulty page
       ENDIF

 ## Difficulty Level Pseudocode
-//Difficulty Level Page
+//The player decides which level they want to play on (this automatically set lives for both players).
    Present easy, medium, hard options
    Wait for user to choose difficulty level of choice

    IF user picks ‘Easy’ THEN
-   Assign lives to 15
-   Assign difficulty as easy
+   Assign lives to 15  // easiest mode receives the most lives/custom lives for each level Assign difficulty as easy
-   Load easy gameplay
+   Load easy gameplay  // goes right into the gameplay screen
       ENDIF

 IF user picks ‘Medium’ THEN
-Assign lives as 12
+Assign lives to 12 // moderate difficulty level
 Assign difficulty as medium
 Load medium gameplay
    ENDIF

 IF user picks ‘Hard’ THEN
-Assign lives as 9
-Assign difficulty as hard
+Assign lives to 9          // hardest lives has the least lives Assign difficulty as hard
 Load hard gameplay
    ENDIF

 ## Pause Menu Pseudocode
+//Pause Menu allows the user to step away or step back from the game at any point.
-//Pause Menu and Help icon lies within the Gameplay Screen IF user clicks Pause THEN
+IF user clicks Pause THEN
    Navigate user to pause menu
    Show user pause menu options